BasisResearch/cities/README.md

 └── tests
 ```

+**WARNING: during the beta testing, the most recent version lives on the `staging-county-data` branch, and so do the most recent versions of the notebooks.
+Please switch to the branch before inspecting the notebooks.

 If you're interested in downloading the data or exploring advanced features beyond the frontend, check out the `guides` folder in the `docs` directory.
 There, you'll find:
 - `data_sources.ipynb` for information on data sources,
+- `similarity-conceptual.ipynb` for  a conceptual account of how similarity comparison works.
+- `counterfactual-explained.ipynb` contains a rough explanation of how our causal model works.
 - `similarity_demo.ipynb` demonstrating the use of the `DataGrabber` class for easy data acces, and of  our `FipsQuery` class, which is the key tool in the similarity-focused part of the project,
 - `causal_insights_demo.ipynb` for an overview of how the `CausalInsight` class can be used to explore the influence of a range of intervention variables thanks to causal inference tools we employed.
 [WIP]